Vexidus Blockchain Technical Whitepaper

 What Is Unique About Vexidus

-No other L1 combines all seven:
+No other L1 combines all eight:

 | Feature | Vexidus | Ethereum | Solana | Aptos | Sui |